§ Verifiable Public Registry v4 Specification

 § [MOD-PERM-MSG-10] Create or Update Permission Session

-Any credential exchange that requires issuer or verifier to pay fees implies the creation of a PermissionSession.
+Any credential exchange that requires issuer or verifier to pay fees, register a digest_sri, or produce a proof implies the creation of a PermissionSession.

 If the peer wants to issue a credential, the agent, the Verifiable User Agent or Verifiable Service that receive the request MUST send to peer: